vrnetlab/vrnetlab/sros/README.md

 resulting image is called `vr-sros`.
 You can tag it with something else if you want, like `my-repo.example.com/vr-sros` and then push it to your repo.

-This is currently using the "integrated" VSR mode which is single-VM approach.
-It works great for testing control plane type of things but the forwarding plane is lacking a lot of features, most notably CPM filters which means you can't protect the control plane through policers and whatnot.

-Yes, we probably should try to switch to a distributed VSR mode.

 It's been tested to at least boot with:

  * 12.0.R6